-Due to the nature of how IP addresses work, how these are assigned by ISPs, and how the geo-resolving process works, some IP addresses or shoppers are not necessarily accurately and precisely resolved to the given location.
+Due to the nature of how IP addresses work, how these are assigned by ISPs, and how the geo-resolving process works, some IP addresses (as shopper locations) are not necessarily precisely resolved to the given location.
 By default, the resolution accuracy proportionally depends on geographical location's size and Internet population in the area.

-In practice, accuracy of geo-targeting is very good and closer to 100% at a country level such as United States or Sweden, and still very good at a state/province/region level such as California, Bavaria, Normandy or Skåne, but becomes less accurate at a city or district level where possibly just about two thirds of the traffic can be resolved accordingly.
+In practice, accuracy of geo-targeting is very good and closer to 100% at a country level such as United States or Sweden, and still very good at a state/province/region level such as California, Bavaria, Normandy or Skåne, and less accurate at a city or district level where possibly just about two thirds of the traffic can be resolved accordingly.
 City level accuracy is also dependent on the city and its size, or technically its Internet population.
-Shoppers in Los Angeles or New York City can be targeted at a higher degree of accuracy and resolve rate with accuracy and resolve rates closer to a country or state level, while in small towns and areas where Internet population is smaller, targeting is less accurate.
-For instance a shopper actually in Palm Springs (CA) could be positioned in shouldering municipality of Palm Desert.
+Shoppers in Los Angeles or New York City can be targeted at a higher degree of accuracy and resolve rates closer to a country or state level, while in small towns and areas where Internet population is smaller, targeting is less accurate.
+As an example, a shopper actually located in Palm Springs (CA) could be positioned in shouldering municipality of Palm Desert.

 Keeping in mind these limitations, a good guideline is to create geo-segments for different purposes.
 Accurate small-area segments and campaigns are good, when the intent is to include a very valuable micro-audience, while exclusion rules for campaigns should be fairly broad.
 For example, at a country or region-level this could mean something such as: don't show a same day delivery campaign if shopper's location is at a geo-location where this is not possible: Hawaii (US example) or Northern Ireland & Jersey (UK examples)